herkkules/herkkules/README.md

 > - **Common goals** need to be nudged into action and a shared mental model needs to be crafted.

 > - **Development and training** is an important aspect of prefessional growth.
-I can be a sparring partner on innovation or i can prepare talent for tough questions.
+I can be a sounding board or i can prepare talent for tough questions.

 ---